5 ways hotels are changing to adapt to the future of work

 1. They are altering their in-room features

-While travelers' desires to stay separated might have waned, hotels are sticking to the notion of well-appointed guestrooms.
-European chain is aiming to transform the concept of the hotel room with its pioneering Loft design.
-Boasting a chic decor that guests can personalize, the compact suite has been shaped with corporate travelers in mind.
-Each room features a fully-equipped kitchen, including a table for four, a cozy lounge area, and a separate desk nook kitted out with office supplies.
+Although the focus on guest interaction preferences has shifted, hotels remain committed to providing well-appointed accommodations.
+European chain Zoku is leading the way in redefining the hotel room with its innovative Loft design.
+Featuring stylish decor that guests can personalize, the compact suite is tailored for corporate travelers.
+Each room includes a fully-equipped kitchen with a dining table for four, a comfortable lounge area, and a dedicated workspace complete with office supplies.

 2. They are taking aim at the third space market